 From Joomla!
 Documentation

-Only short after Joomla! came into the world, the Quality & Testing Working Group was created to test and evaluate major and minor releases for security, stability and performance issues.
-The team should organise, process and test reports and suggestions provided by the community in order to further improve the code base between major and minor releases.
+Shortly after Joomla! came into the world, the Quality & Testing Working Group was created to test and evaluate major and minor releases for security, stability and performance issues.
+The team should organise, process and test reports and suggestions provided by the community in order to improve the code base between major and minor releases.

 During the PBF event, the idea for a new team was born.
-The team was called "The Bug Squad", and should help out organising the handling of the feedback process, keep the tracker up to date, perform testing, guide people in the forums and during PBF events, and provide patches to the Development Working Group, to which the Bug Squad would be a sub-team.
+The team was called "The Bug Squad", and should help organise the feedback process, keep the tracker up to date, perform testing, guide people in the forums and during PBF events, and provide patches to the Development Working Group, to which the Bug Squad would be a sub-team.

 In May 2010, the Joomla!
 Bug Squad (JBS) had been organised into the different teams: a Tracker Team to monitors the forums and trackers, a Coding Team to create patches for confirmed issues, a Testing Team to test pending issues, an Automated Testing Team to create automated system and unit tests for tracker issues, and a Migration and Upgrade Team to support migration and upgrading from the prior version to the current version.